Bundy01/EasyEffects-Presets/README.md

 * If you have installed EasyEffects with Flatpak, it's here `~/.var/app/com.github.wwmm.easyeffects/config/easyeffects/output`.

 ### Presets dependencies
-You will need to install the `mda.lv2` or `mda-lv2`, `lsp-plugins-lv2` and `zam-plugins-lv2` or `zam-plugins` packages from your GNU/Linux distribution to enable the presets effects.
+You will need to install the `mda.lv2` or `mda-lv2` and `lsp-plugins-lv2` packages from your GNU/Linux distribution to enable the presets effects.

 ## Settings